 It’s a long-standing rule that, while dining in the presence of the queen, everyone at the table must stop eating when she does.
 They have to learn to clean their plates — vegetables lamentably included — before Elizabeth is finished with her dinner.

-Next: For George and Charlotte, breaking this rule would be unacceptable.
+Next: For George, Charlotte, and Louie breaking this rule would be unacceptable.

 They have to sit up straight